 - St. John’s Catholic Church School Board (1993–1997)

 Since 1996, Mr. Halstad has been a settlement officer for the Circuit Court for Carroll County.
-He is a member of the Carroll County Bar Association (Treasurer, 2012–2013) and Maryland State Bar Association.
-He is a member of the National Academy of Elder Law Attorneys.
-He is a member of the Estates and Trusts Section of the Maryland State Bar Association.
-He is the President Elect of the Carroll County Bar Association (2014-2015).
+He is past Secretary and Treasurer of the Carroll County Bar Association and a member of the Maryland State Bar Association.
+He is a member of the National Academy of Elder Law Attorneys and is a member of the Estates and Trusts Section of the Maryland State Bar Association.
 He has also served as a member of the Attorney Grievance Commission Peer Review Committee since 1994.

 Attorney Halstad’s publications include: “Aguilar v.
 State: Limiting the Terry Search,” published in the Maryland Journal of Contemporary Legal Issues, Vol. III, No. 2, Spring 1992, pp. 177–198; “The Tao of Litigation,” The Journal of the Legal Profession, University of Alabama School of Law, Vol. 19, pp. 93–116, 1994–95; “Admitting the Smoking Gun,” Maryland Bar Journal, November/December 1991, Volume XXIV, No. 6, pp. 36–37; and “Jerome Frank as Prophet: Courts on Trial Revisited,” University of Baltimore Law Forum, Spring 1992, Volume 22.3, pp. 13–15.